gustwindjs/gustwind/htmlisp/README.md

 The latter binding illustrates how expressions can be nested and `(concat blog / (get props data.slug))` can be read as `concat('blog', '/' , get('props', 'data.slug'))`.

-## Looping
+## Iteration

-To allow looping over data, there is a specific `&foreach` syntax as shown below:
+To allow iteration over data, there is a specific `&foreach` syntax as shown below:

 ```html
 <ul &foreach="(get context blogPosts)">